Lorenz Böhler (1885-1973) was an Austrian Physician and Surgeon.

 - 1911 – Medical degree, University of Vienna Medical School

 - 1914 – Worked at the Mayo Clinic, Rochester, Minnesota.
-Impressed by the organizational structure of the clinic.
+Impressed by the organisational structure of the clinic.

 - 1915 – Awarded Knights Cross of the Order of Franz Joseph